syncfusion-content/maui-docs/MAUI/Carousel-View/LoadMore.md

 ## LoadMoreItemsCount

-Number of items can be maintained in the carousel control by using the `LoadMoreItemsCount` property.
+Number of items can be maintained in the carousel control using the `LoadMoreItemsCount` property.
 By using the `LoadMoreItemsCount` property, numerous items can be separated.

 N>The default value of the `LoadMoreItemsCount` property is 3.